-With plenty of outdoor activities, the Ranch at Death Valley is perfect for a family getaway
+With plenty of outdoor activities and enriching experiences, The Oasis at Death Valley is perfect for a family getaway

 The Oasis at Death Valley